douglas-george/timberhearth/storybook/story.md

 Gabriel sighed.
 “We’re following him, aren’t we?”

-Jessica nodded.
-“Of course we are.”
+Jessica nodded. ”Of course we are.”

 The tunnels were strange.